Skip to main content

 Fishing Reports

-Ice is growing thicker every day.
+A warm up is expected this week in the region, with temperatures in the 40's.
 The change in weather can cause the ice to fluctuate daily.
 The ice thickness varies on each lake, with ice heaves showing up periodically.
 Please use caution, and do not travel alone.
-We do not recommend vehicles on the ice at this time.
-Walk on and ATV/wheelers are currently the mode of travel.
 Book your ice-fishing trip today.
 Check out our member fishing reports below.

 Make sure to check out our Fishing Guide Members here and our Lodging Members here to book your next fishing trip.